cell phone scams

 If your cell phone has caller ID function it allows you to see who is calling or who has called you.
 Scammers use autodialers that make short duration calls to your mobile leaving a missed call.

-• the number you call back may be redirected to a premium rate service (for example a number that starts with 190 or 090) without your knowledge, which means you will be charged a lot of money per minute
+• The number you call back may be redirected to a premium rate service (for example a number that starts with 190 or 090) without your knowledge, which means you will be charged a lot of money per minute

-• the number may tell you that you have won a prize of some sort, and give you another number to call to 'claim' your prize, but they may not tell you how much the call will cost.
+• The number may tell you that you have won a prize of some sort, and give you another number to call to 'claim' your prize, but they may not tell you how much the call will cost.
 This second number may be a premium rate number, again charging you a lot of money to get your ‘prize’.
 Your prize may be nothing more than a ring tone subscription, which can also be a scam!

 If you decide to dial the number to see who called you, you will be kept on the line and advised you have won a prize [that you will never receive] so that a large phone bill can be clocked up.